 You are not alone.

-The 2016 LinkedIn @Work study found that only 35% of people feel comfortable talking about their professional achievements.
+LinkedIn @Work studies consistently find that only 35% of people feel comfortable talking about their professional achievements.
 And yet 87% of recruiters want to see an interesting summary on your profile!

 If you are looking for proven and efficient tips to help you set-up or tidy-up and maintain an effective profile in less than an hour, this guide is for you.
 I’ll also let you know what you don’t need to do.